Ant89ne/ant89ne.github.io/docs/about.markdown

 <div style="text-align: justify">

-I'm passionnated of computer science in its whole but as previous sections show : especially in **image processing** !
+I'm passionnated of computer science in its whole but as previous sections show : especially in <b>image processing</b> !

 </div>
 <div style="text-align: justify">

 Video games creations, micro-doppler spectrograms, medical MRI and tomographies and now remote sensing images, so many fields I was glad to discover deeper inside.
-If I did not have any background on the topic before my experiences, my curiosity and adaptability helped me to associate my skills in **image and signal processing** as well as in **Machine and Deep Learning** to all these applications.
+If I did not have any background on the topic before my experiences, my curiosity and adaptability helped me to associate my skills in <b>image and signal processing</b> as well as in <b>Machine and Deep Learning</b> to all these applications.

 </div>
 <div style="text-align: justify">